linuxmuster/python_sandbox/README.md

 # python_sandbox
-Python tests for samba / ldap use
+Python tests for samba(smb) / ldap use